-- 10. When units or measurements determining the number of required parking spaces result in the requirement of a fractional space, any fraction up to and including one-half $(\frac{1}{2})$ shall be disregarded and fractions over one-half $(\frac{1}{2})$ shall require one (1) parking space. - 11.
+- 10. When units or measurements determining the number of required parking spaces result in the requirement of a fractional space, any fraction up to and including one-half ($\frac{1}{2}$) shall be disregarded and fractions over one-half ($\frac{1}{2}$) shall require one (1) parking space. - 11.
 Wherever the City Council shall establish offstreet parking facilities by means of a special assessment district, or by any other means, the City Council may determine, upon completion and acceptance of such off-street parking facilities by the City Council, all existing buildings and uses and all buildings erected or uses established thereafter within the special assessment district or districts, shall be exempt from the requirements of this Section for privately supplied off-street parking facilities. - 12.
 The minimum number of off-street parking spaces by type of use shall be determined in accordance with the following schedule:

-.12 On-Street Parking Spaces Use Minimum Number of Parking Spaces per Unit of Measure A. Residential Resident family ial, one-family and two- Two (2) for each dwelling unit ial, multiple-family Two (2) for each dwelling unit having two (2) or less bedrooms a two and one-half (2 $\frac{1}{2}$ ) for each dwelling unit having three (3) o more bedrooms Fraternities or sororities One (1) for each five (5) permitted active members, or one (1) each two (2) beds, whichever is greater Housing for elderly: 1.
+2.12 Off-Street Parking Spaces Use Minimum Number of Parking Spaces per Unit of Measure A. Residential Resident family ial, one-family and two- Two (2) for each dwelling unit Two (2) for each dwelling unit having two (2) or less bedrooms are two and one-half (2 $\frac{1}{2}$) for each dwelling unit having three (3) or more bedrooms Fraterniti es or sororities One (1) for each five (5) permitted active members, or one (1) for each two (2) beds, whichever is greater Housing for elderly: 1.
 Shared elderly living Two (2) for each dwelling unit 2.
 Independent elderly One (1) for each dwelling unit and one (1) for each employee 3.
-Congregate elderly Three (3) for each four (4) units and one (1) for each employee Mobile h ome park Two (2) for each mobile home site В. Institutional Hospitals Assisted living convalescent care, homes for the aged, and nursing homes Elementary and junior high schools Senior high schools Private clubs or lodge halls f worship One (1) for each three (3) seats or persons permitted to capacit as regulated by local, county or state fire or building codes or si (6) feet of pews in the main unit of worship, whichever is the greater, plus parking for accessory uses, if determined necessary by the City 6 Two and seven tenths (2.7) for each one (1) bed plus parking for related uses nes for the aged, and One (1) for each four (4) beds and one (1) for each employee ary and junior high One (1) for each one (1) teacher, administrator and other day employee or the requirements of the auditorium, whichever is t greater gh schools One (1) for each one (1) teacher, administrator, and other day employee, and one (1) for each four (4) students over the drivir age, or the requirements of the auditorium, whichever is the greater lubs or lodge halls One (1) for each three (3) persons allowed within the maximum occupancy load as established by local, county or state fire, building or health codes
+Congregate elderly Three (3) for each four (4) units and one (1) for each employee Mobile h ome park Two (2) for each mobile home site В. Institutio nal One (1) for each three (3) seats or persons permitted to capacit as regulated by local, county or state fire or building codes or si.
+(6) feet of pews in the main unit of worship, whichever is the greater, plus parking for accessory uses, if determined necessa by the City Hospitals 5 Two and seven tenths (2.7) for each one (1) bed plus parking for related uses living convalescent nes for the aged, and nomes One (1) for each four (4) beds and one (1) for each employee Elementa schools ary and junior high One (1) for each one (1) teacher, administrator and other day employee or the requirements of the auditorium, whichever is the greater Senior high schools One (1) for each one (1) teacher, administrator, and other day employee, and one (1) for each four (4) students over the drivin age, or the requirements of the auditorium, whichever is the greater Private clubs or lodge halls lubs or lodge halls One (1) for each three (3) persons allowed within the maximum occupancy load as established by local, county or state fire,